 \subsection{Limitations}

 We observed the most frequent and notable failure cases due to our approach, as well as external factors.

 Our method relies on object detection based on Mask R-CNN, which may result in grasping failure when the object is not detected.
 We selected a detection confidence threshold low enough to avoid the failure of object detection to the maximum extent possible.
 Besides, our DRL model takes depth images as input and grasping policies are highly related to the depth information of the object.
-However, we have noises on the depth image, especially on the edges of objects, when using Intel Realsense D455 camera in real-world experiments.
-Wrong depth information may contribute to nonoptimal grasping actions.
-We set the depth value to zero exceeding a given threshold to prevent noise from Realsense camera.
+However, we have noises on the depth image, especially on the edges of objects, when using the Intel Realsense D455 camera in real-world experiments.
+Wrong-depth information may contribute to nonoptimal grasping actions.
+We set the depth value to zero exceeding a given threshold to prevent noise from the Realsense camera.

 Some failure cases involved our soft gripper hardware.
-On the one hand, the \textit{enveloping\_then\_sucking} may fail to suck an object when the sucker used for sucking is blocked by another object [see Fig.~\ref{fig:failed_action}].
+On the one hand, the \textit{enveloping\_then\_sucking} may fail to suck an object when the sucker used for sucking is blocked by another object, as shown in Fig.~\ref{fig:failed_action}.
 On the other hand, the learned model may execute failed \textit{enveloping} actions on objects that are close in size to the maximum allowed by the multimodal gripper.
-To solve this problem, we set the features of objects used in simulation below the maximum size graspable by the gripper.
-Moreover, we found the failure cases caused by occasional collisions between the gripper and its environment.
+To solve this problem, we set the features of objects used in the simulation below the maximum size graspable by the gripper.
+Besides, we found failure cases caused by occasional collisions between the gripper and its environment.
 For example, the multimode action \textit{enveloping\_then\_sucking} fails to suck an object that moves too much due to perturbation in clutter.
 Moreover, despite the current version of the SMG is able to deal with objects with different shapes, it is limited to grasping this type of objects which exclude other type of daily life objects: articulated objects (e.g., scissors), flat objects with rough texture (e.g., keyboard), tiny objects (e.g., screw), etc.